Exclusive: Paul Whelan tells CNN he is 'disappointed' Biden administration has not done more to secure his release - KTVZ

 ‘My bags are packed’

-Whelan said he hopes that President Joe Biden and his administration “would do everything they could to get me home, regardless of the price they might have to pay at this point.”
+Whelan said he hopes that Biden and his administration “would do everything they could to get me home, regardless of the price they might have to pay at this point.”

 “I would say that if a message could go to President Biden, that this is a precarious situation that needs to be resolved quickly,” he said.